This post may contain affiliate links. Please see our disclosure policy.

 If you think whole wheat bread is dense or tastes like cardboard, you have NOT tried my recipe for Honey Whole Wheat Bread.
+It is soft, tender, and full of flavor!

 Notes on Ingredients

-- Whole Wheat Flour--The star of this bread is 100% whole wheat flour.
-You can use either whole wheat flour or whole white wheat flour--both are 100% whole grains.
+- Whole Wheat Flour: The star of this bread is 100% whole wheat flour.
+You can use either whole wheat flour or whole white wheat flour, both are 100% whole grains.

-- Wheat Gluten--Vital wheat gluten aids in improving the elasticity and rise of bread dough.
+- Wheat Gluten: Vital wheat gluten aids in improving the elasticity and rise of bread dough.
 Vital wheat gluten helps typically dense wheat bread to rise to its full potential, keeping this bread light and fluffy.
 You can certainly omit vital wheat gluten, but I find the whole wheat bread to be much softer when vital wheat gluten is added.

-- Honey--Honey is the signature flavor in this whole wheat bread.
+- Honey: Honey is the signature flavor in this whole wheat bread.
 It adds so much richness and flavor and pairs beautifully with whole grains.
 Use any variety of honey you desire.
 I typically opt for a wildflower local honey.

-- Salt--I use kosher salt in this recipe.
+- Salt: I use kosher salt in this recipe.
 If you are using table salt, reduce the amount to 1.5 teaspoons.
 If you are using a bread machine, be sure you don't put your salt directly where your yeast is, as that can kill the yeast as well.

-Step-By-Step Directions to Make Wheat Bread
+How to Make Honey Whole Wheat Bread

-- Be sure your water is lukewarm; not cold, not hot.
+- Be sure your water is lukewarm; not cold and not hot.
 If your water is over 115 degrees F, it can easily kill the yeast and if it is under 100 degrees F, it may not activate the yeast.
 Aim for 100-110 degrees F, which is warm to the touch.

 - Be sure the yeast is NOT expired.
 Using expired yeast will result in dense bread.

+Step Three: Knead the Dough.
 You can prepare the bread dough by hand or with a stand mixer.
 A stand mixer makes quicker work of the process, but there is something so satisfying about kneading the dough by hand as well.
+Regardless of the method used, you want to knead the dough until it is elastic and no longer sticky to the touch.

 Bread Machine Directions